And they have nothing to do with losing weight!

 For many, New Year’s resolutions are an opportunity to create positive life changes, though others may see them as promises made to be broken.
 Whatever camp you fall in, it’s good to have goals ― and also good to be gentle on yourself when you don’t meet them.

-Check out these five unique commitments ― that have nothing to do with weight loss ― you can make to ensure you and your furry friend have an amazing 2023 and beyond!
+Check out these six unique commitments ― that have nothing to do with weight loss ― you can make to ensure you and your furry friend have an amazing 2024 and beyond!